 Learning outcomes

-1. Quantum measurement skills are not required; however, learners must be comfortable interpreting fully-developed quantum documentation, such as cost plans and Bills of Quantities.
+Quantum measurement skills are not required.
+However, learners must be comfortable interpreting fully-developed quantum documentation, such as cost plans and bills of quantities.
+This includes familiarity with resources such as NRM 2: Detailed measurement for building works, and NRM 2 Appendices B-E.

 Download the course guide